 In a relatively short space of time yoga had made a profound difference to my life.
 I wanted to explore and learn more and felt compelled to pay it forward.
 It was a natural progression to look at yoga teacher training courses.
 In October of 2014 I did my 5 week intensive 200hr Teacher Training with the amazing Alicia Cheung.

 After completing my teacher training my life has evolved significantly.
 The things that seemed impossible before are now starting to manifest and in May of 2015 I started a 4 year Bachelor degree in Chinese Medicine.
-At that time I felt my purpose in life was to help people improve their own capacity to heal.
-Through movement and Chinese Medicine helping people bring themselves back to wellness.
+At that time I felt my purpose in life was to help people improve their own innate capacity to heal.
+Through movement and Chinese Medicine I was going to help people discover true wellness.

 I tortured myself for sometime about what my next move might be then one day on my morning commute to work it hit me.
-This whole work life balance thing; taking on new challenges/responsibilities in your working life and not having that take a negative impact on your physical and emotional health.
+This whole work life balance thing; taking on new challenges/responsibilities in your working life and not having it negatively impact on your physical and emotional health.
+Balancing ambition and life outside work.
 This is the challenge that most people face.
 This could be my purpose; to help people maintain balance in their work life balance by actually walking and the walk and talking the talk.

 Love and Blessings